PLhery/unfollowNinja/readme.md

 # -- The twitter account quoted in the notifications (ex. welcome to @[TWITTER_ACCOUNT]!)
 TWITTER_ACCOUNT=unfollowninja

+# -- The timezone use for follow time. ex: Europe/Paris
+TIMEZONE=UTC

 # -- Default language for the notifications (for new users).
 DEFAULT_LANGUAGE=en